631: Chasten the Dragon Edition

 And for that money, White promised

-blessings, you know, just in general, general blessings.
+You know, just in general, general blessings.
+Blessing.

-But if you're feeling sorry for the dupes that took that challenge, I should mention that they actually got off light because as of last week, inflation had driven the price of blessings all the way up to a grand.
+You you can choose how blessed you want to be because maybe things are going all right and you're happy just getting magical help like medium like a medium amount of magical help right no 133 dollars worth of magical i don't know 414 worth right but if you're feeling sorry for the dupes that took that challenge i should mention that they actually got off light because as of last week inflation had driven the price of blessings all the way up to a grand

 God will thwart your enemies.

-You sure you don't want me to do one of the kids in Africa?
+just picturing an angel up in heaven you sure you don't want me to do one of the kids in africa no no yeah right

-If a longer, wealthier life and the favor of the omnipotent creator of the universe and your own personal angel isn't enough.
+so also make this a magical bowling night by the way so i i stopped i stopped a little early there i don't want to sell this short if A longer, wealthier life and the favor of the omnipotent creator of the universe and your own personal angel isn't enough.

 They'll also throw in a beautiful 10-inch Waterford Crystal Cross, normal retail value, $70.